daisyagraw/Vamonos/README.md

 # Vamonos
 An app to help optimize your time and travel, by finding you the least occupied places in a variety of industries.

+- IOS Application dedicated to helping students find empty spaces to work on campus
+- Data is pushed to the cloud from the Telus IoT development board and then pulled from the ios application
+- Data is stored in a NoSQL database by Azure (cosmosDB)
+- Currently, map view is shown but due to issues, pulling from the database still doesnt work

 ## Inspiration

 **Our inspiration was waiting in long lines and walking around aimlessly to find space.**